Battle of Athens (1946): Water Works polling place

 Around 3:00 pm, C.M.
-"Windy" Wise, a patrolman, prevented an elderly African American farmer, Tom Gillespie, from casting his ballot at the Athens Water Works polling place.
+"Windy" Wise, a patrolman, prevented an elderly African-American farmer, Tom Gillespie, from casting his ballot at the Athens Water Works polling place.
 When Gillespie and a GI poll watcher objected, Wise struck Gillespie with brass knuckles, which caused Gillespie to drop his ballot and run from the deputy.
 Wise then pulled his pistol and shot Gillespie in the back.
 Later, Wise was the only person to face charges from the events of August 1–2, 1946.
-He was sentenced to three years in prison, but only served one before being paroled.
+He was sentenced to three years in prison, but only served one year before being paroled.

 Response

 GIs gathered in front of L. L. Shaefer's store which was used as an office by campaign manager Jim Buttram.
 Buttram had telegraphed Governor McCord in Nashville and U.S. Attorney General Tom Clark asking for help in ensuring a lawful election, but received no response.
 When the group learned that Sheriff Mansfield had sent armed guards to all polling places, they convened at the Essankay Garage where they decided to arm themselves.

 Sheriff Mansfield arrived at the Water Works and ordered the poll closed.
 In the commotion that followed, Wise and Karl Nell, the deputies inside the Water Works, took two poll watchers, Charles Scott and Ed Vestal, captive.
 By one account, Scott and Vestal jumped through a glass window and fled to the safety of the crowd while Wise followed behind.
 By another account there was a guns-drawn confrontation between Jim Buttram, who was accompanied by Scott's father, and Sheriff Mansfield.
 A third account argues that when Neal Esminger from the Daily Post-Athenian showed up to get a vote count, his arrival was a distraction that allowed Scott and Vestal to break through a door to escape.
 In any case, the escape was followed by gunfire which sent the crowd diving for cover.

 Someone in the crowd yelled, "Let's go get our guns", causing the crowd to head for the Essankay Garage.
 Deputy Chief Boe Dunn took the two deputies and the ballot box to the jail.
 Two other deputies were dispatched to arrest Scott and Vestal.
 These deputies were disarmed and detained by the GIs, as were a set of reinforcements.
 GI advisor, Republican Election Commissioner and Republican Party Chairman, Otto Kennedy, asked Bill White what he was going to do.
 White said, "I don't know Otto; we might just kill them."
 According to White, Kennedy grew alarmed and announced "Oh Lord, oh Lord, oh Lord!
 No!
 I'm not having nothing else to do with this.
 Me and my brother and son-in-law is leaving here."
 Lones Selber in American Heritage magazine says Kennedy "left, vowing to have no part in murder."
 The crowd and most GIs left.
 The remaining GIs took the seven deputies-turned-hostages to a woods ten miles from Athens, stripped them, tied them to a tree and beat them.